microsoft/nni/docs/en_US/SearchSpaceSpec.md

 * {"_type":"randint","_value":[lower, upper]}

   * For now, we implment the "randint" distribution with "quniform", which means the variable value is a value like round(uniform(lower, upper)).
+The type of chosen value is float.
+If you want to use integer value, please convert it explicitly.

 * {"_type":"uniform","_value":[low, high]}
   * Which means the variable value is a value uniformly between low and high.